Gem Guide

 Other Top Decks

 These are decks whose best versions involve cards currently exclusive to Selection Boxes.
-Such cards are extremely expensive and not currently available.
+Such cards are extremely expensive and only available while the Selection Boxes are around (until November 18th).
 It is unknown when these cards will be available to purchase again.

 Note: Before investing in a deck, take the time to look into the play-style of the deck as well as general opinions on the deck.
 Be sure that you’ll enjoy playing the deck and that it’s not in danger of suddenly becoming irrelevant.